Space Missions

 Answer

-An artificial satellite is a manmade object that revolves around the Earth or any other planet in a fixed orbit.
-It is sent into space to perform various functions like communication, weather forecast…
+An artificial satellite is a manmade object revolving around the earth or any other planet in a fixed orbit.
+It is used for communication, weather study, navigation, and observation.

 Answer